circleguard/circlecore/docs/loading.rst

     Circleguard usually requests information about the replay from the api in order to fill in the gaps, so a call to |cg.load| could take considerable (>100ms) time as it involves network requests.

-Depending on the replay subclass, some attributes may never be available because of api limitations or other issues.
+Depending on the replay class, some attributes may never be available due to api limitations or other issues.
 For instance, the api doesn't provide *any* information for a |ReplayID| besides its replay data, so almost none of its attributes will be filled, even after loading it:

 .. code-block:: python

-    cg = Circleguard("key")
     r_id = ReplayID(2177560145)
     cg.load(r_id)